andresmontoyab/Leadership/README.md

 # Negotiation

-Separete the people from the problem.

-Focus on interests, not positions

-Invent options for mutual gain.

-Use Objective Criteria

-BATNA - Best Alternative to a negotiated agreements.

-Every people negotiate in differente ways.

-How one culture may look at the negotiation process totally different than another.
+In almost every situation in our life we are going face negotations, and in order to improve this process there are certain strategies and skills that are going to help us to get what we want and also keeping a strong and truly relationship with the other parties.

 ## Framework Agreement

-Create questions

-1. Develop Smart and realistic Goals.

-Smart Goals is -> Specific, Measurable, Achievable, Realistic, Time Bound

-You need to have a framework agreement and use it as a guide.
+It is really important to have a framework agreement and use it as a guide in order to define your goals.

+The Framework Agreement is about creating SMART Goals.

+SMART stands for:

+S: Specific
+M: Measurable
+A: Achievable
+R: Realistic
+T: Time Bound

 ## Positive No

-The word no is critical in order to get to the right yes, to the smart yes.
+The word "no" is very important and also critical in order to get to the right yes, or the smart yes.

-No, must have a positive No., in order to create positive no , you can follow the next steps.
+We can turn a "no" into a "positive no", following the next steps.

-1. First start with a yes, a yes  to was is truly important to you.
+1. First start with a yes, a yes in which you said what is truly important to you.
 2. After that proceed with a no, a very clear respectful no, neutral.
-3. Create a constructive positive proposal.
+3. Finally create a constructive positive proposal.

-Ask good questions and listen carefully.

-You are not the target, your job as a profesional is through remain calm, confident, positive and polite through out, and then jsut ask more questions.

 ## Different Styles Negotiation

-1. Hard Styles
+### Hard Styles

-this style depends on taking position, both parties hold on to a fixed idea.
+This style depends on taking position, both parties hold on to a fixed idea.
 Convincing and forcing the other side, in this case one side win and the other loses

+Disavantages with this approach:

-Unconstructive and inefftive
+1. Unconstructive and inefftive

-Trust is broken
+2. Trust is broken

-Relationships will be damaged
+3. Relationships will be damaged

-2. Soft Styles
+### Soft Styles

-Being eager to please.

-One side needs to reach an agreement and build an maintain the relationship

-One side makes offers and concessions, changing their position easily in order to reac an agreement and avoid confrontation.
+This style basically means that one side makes offers and concessions, changing their position easily in order to create an agreement and avoid confrontation.

-Problem solved in the short term, but the conflic remains unsolved.
+Disavantages with this approach:

-When you use it constantly make you vulnerable to someone who plays a hard game
+1. When you use it constantly make you vulnerable to someone who plays a hard game

+2. Problem solved in the short term, but the conflic remains unsolved.

+3. One side needs to reach an agreement and build an maintain the relationship

-3. Win-Win
+### Win-Win Style

+Win-Win to an negotation strategy in which both parties are getting what they want.
+This strategy is based in four statements:

-Separate people from problems. -> Face the problem no t the people.
+1. Separate people from problems.

-Dont focus on positions, focus on interests and needs
+2. Dont focus on positions, focus on interests and needs

-Generate options for mutual gain.
+3. Generate options for mutual gain.
 Give yourself the opportunity to think out of the box and create more options to make better agreements

-Develop objective criteria. -> Avoid sharing your data as if you had the truth
+4. Develop objective criteria.

 ![](https://github.com/andresmontoyab/Leadership/blob/master/resources/win-win.PNG)

 ## Negotiation Skills

-1. Listen Actively
+### Listen Actively

+What IS Listen Actively?

+1. Identify the problem
+2. Understand their motives and interests
+3. To explore options and listen to the other side objective criteria

+What IS NOT Listen Actively?

-IS NOT Shutting up and thinking about your next response
+1. IS NOT Shutting up and thinking about your next response

-IS NOT being silent to avoid conflict
+2. IS NOT being silent to avoid conflict

-IS NOT a strategy to let the other side talk so you can identify their weaknesses
+3. IS NOT a strategy to let the other side talk so you can identify their weaknesses

-Is

-Identify the problem

-Understand their motives and interests

-To explore options and listen to the other side objective criteria

-2. Direct Communications
+### Direct Communication

-Being straightforward and clear in your communication is critical, you need to improve your ability to communicate effectively in order to build trust with the other side.
+Being Straightforward and clear in your communication is critical, you need to improve your ability to communicate effectively in order to build trust with the other side.

+What IS Direct Communication?

-Clear Ideas
+1. Clear Ideas
-Accurate and precise
+2. Accurate and precise
-Aware of your words
+3. Aware of your words
-Two-way process
+4. Two-way process

+What IS NOT Direct Communication?

 IS NOT promise something you cant deliver
 IS NOT threatening